Panzerfaust: Variants

-A major redesign of the Panzerfaust, the Panzerfaust 150 featured a new pointed warhead (with a diameter of 105 mm compared to the 140 mm warhead of the Panzerfaust 30/60/100 series) with increased armour penetration and two-stage propellant ignition which gave a higher velocity of 85 m per second.
+A major redesign of the Panzerfaust, the Panzerfaust 150 featured a new pointed warhead (with a diameter of 105 mm compared to the 149 mm warhead of the Panzerfaust 30/60/100 series) with increased armour penetration and two-stage propellant ignition which gave a higher velocity of 85 m per second.
 A fragmentation sleeve was developed for the Panzerfaust 150 to increase its lethality against infantry.
 The projectile had a delay pellet to the base detonating primer which meant that the projectile exploded after three seconds if it didn't hit its target or a hard surface.
 This was meant to eliminate duds and also allowed for air bursts to be achieved when combined with the fragmentation sleeve.
-Production the Panzerfaust 150 started in February 1945 and continued until May of that year when the facility in Döbeln, Saxony producing the Panzerfaust 150 was captured by the Soviets.
+Production of the Panzerfaust 150 started in February 1945 and continued until May of that year when the facility in Döbeln, Saxony producing the Panzerfaust 150 was captured by the Soviets.
 Although 100,000 were produced, none were issued to field units beyond limited troop trials.
 No known examples of the Panzerfaust 150 survived the end of the war.
 A further development of the Panzerfaust 150 was meant to make it a reloadable weapon, capable of firing ten shots before the black powder fouling built up to the point that the weapon needed to be inspected and cleaned.
 This development was to be completed in May 1945, with production of the improved Panzerfaust 150 scheduled to commence in the summer of that year.
 "The reloadable Pzf 150 might have received a new designation if it had been produced."